2021 AIALA Presidential Honorees Announced

 Not only is Nabih Youssef, S.E., Hon.
 AIALA, a superb consultant, providing excellent services as President of Nabih Youssef Associates Structural Engineers, on projects and landmark buildings in Los Angeles, he is tremendously supportive of architects–a terrific resource for young designers, and an experienced ally of established practitioners.

 Following are Team Credits:

 Building Team of the Year – Academy Museum of Motion Pictures

 Client: Academy of Motion Picture Arts and Sciences

-Design Team: Renzo Piano Building Workshop, Gensler, Studio Pali Fekete architects (SPF:a)
+Design Team: Renzo Piano Building Workshop and Gensler with contribution to concept design by Studio Pali Fekete architects (SPF:a)

 General Contractor Phase 1: Morley + Taslimi, a joint-venture of Morley Builders and

 Project Manager: Paratus Group

 Civil Engineer: KPFF

 Building Conservation Experts: John Fidler Preservation Technology, Inc.